 - --null, -0

-- This option is used to signal to agload that the file specified after an
+- Use to specify that the file specified after an

-@sign in the FILE inputs is a null separated list.
+@sign in the SOURCE inputs is a null separated list rather than a newline separated one.
 This is useful for loading files with newlines or other strange characters in their names.